jgomezve/aci-k8s-operator/README.md

   2. **Contract** and **Subject** with the name of the `SegmentationPolicy`.
 The subject includes all the filters mentioned in point ***(i)***
   4. An **Application Profile** named **Seg_Pol_<tenant_name>**
   5. An **EPG** per Namespace defined in the `SegmentationPolicy` CR.
 The names of the EPGs are the same names of the `Namespaces` [*].
 The following properties are configured under the EPG:
-    * The Bridge Domain is set to the one assigned to the Pod Netowrk
+    * The Bridge Domain is set to the one assigned to the Pod Network
     * The VMM Domain of type Kubernetes used by the CNI is assigned
     * The Contracts mentioned in point ***(ii)*** are consumed and assigned
     * The ACI-CNI "default" EPG is set as the Master EPG